Wife of poisoned Russian opposition leader Alexei Navalny blames ‘state terrorists’ for the attack on him

 Russia’s Foreign Ministry has called the German announcement a pretext to take new actions against Russia.

 Russian officials Thursday also doubled down on their denials that Navalny was poisoned inside Russia.
 State-controlled media played down the incident and raised a whirl of doubt about the German findings.
-Some lawmakers even tried to cast blame on the United States and Western-leaning states like Georgia.
+Some lawmakers even tried to cast blame on the United States and Western-leaning countries such as Georgia.

-“According to the information available, such weapons, such chemical poisonous substances are available on the territory of Georgia from the U.S., in a laboratory, and in the United States,” Yuri Shvytkin, deputy chairman of the State Duma defense committee told RIA Novosti.
+“According to the information available, such weapons, such chemical poisonous substances, are available on the territory of Georgia from the U.S., in a laboratory, and in the United States,” Yuri Shvytkin, deputy chairman of the State Duma defense committee told the RIA Novosti news agency.

-“The accusations against us are absurd and have no arguments, no evidence, once again attacks on our country are made in order to continue the accusations of alleged poisoning of Navalny, Skripals and transfer the burden of responsibility to us.”
+“The accusations against us are absurd and have no arguments, no evidence,” he said.
+“Once again, attacks on our country are made in order to continue the accusations of alleged poisoning of Navalny, the Skripals and transfer the burden of responsibility to us.”

 Alexey Chepa, deputy chairman of the State Duma’s international committee, said Navalny would not have been allowed to leave Russia had he really been poisoned with Novichok.